N-HANS/N-HANS/README.md

 3. To test your model, __restore_path__ is set to the trained models, __--eval_seeds=test__ is also required.

-## Authors and Contact information
+## Authors and Contact Information
 * Shuo Liu (shuo.liu@informatik.uni-augsburg.de)
 * Gil Keren
 * Björn Schuller